IPSquads/php/README.md

 IPSquads PHP library for IP Address Geolocation, Timezone, Currency & other information.

+## How companies are using IP Squads API?

+IPSquads is helping many companies & organizations for various use-cases:

+- Content Localization
+- Analytics
+- Fraud Prevention
+- Targeted online advertising
+- Geographic rights management

+## Getting Started

+By default, requests are throttled at 20 requests per minute if access key is not passed.
+You can remove this throttle limit by getting a FREE access key through which you can make 1000  unthrottled requests per day.

+If you are a non-profit organization, you may request to increase this limit.
+You can drop us a mail at support@ipsquads.com.

+If you would like to upgrade for more than 1000 requests per day, you may select the plan here: https://ipsquads.com/product/

 ## Installation
+In-order to get started,

 You can install the package via composer: